1999 Pacific typhoon season: Tropical Storm Paul

 Early in August, a low-level circulation center formed within a monsoon gyre to the southwest of Guam.
 On August 2 the JTWC issued a TCFA for the developing disturbance as it moved to the northwest, and it became Tropical Depression 12W the next day.
 On August 4 the depression became Tropical Storm Paul and began to merge with the gyre from which it had formed.
 As it began merging, Paul strengthened to its peak with 95 km/h winds, to the east of Okinawa.
 After the two systems had merged, Paul turned briefly to the northeast and weakened to back into a tropical depression.
 The depression moved to the west, brushing the south coast of Kyūshū on August 6 before dissipating in the Yellow Sea.

 Tropical Storm Paul was highly unusual in that it formed from a monsoon gyre and then merged with it.
 Mergers of such systems rarely occur, it is much more common for tropical cyclones which form in this manner to move independently of the non-tropical system.
 Paul was also considered a tropical storm by the JMA, who reported that the rainfall from the storm caused landslides and flooding in western Japan.
+Agricultural damage in Oita prefecture was ¥6.36 million (US$56,000).